 Why is important to buy a policy when I am first eligible?

 It’s very important to understand your initial enrollment period.
 During this period, an insurance company can’t use “medical underwriting.”
-Medical underwriting is a process that an insurance company uses to decide, based on your medical history, whether or not to issue an insurance policy, whether or not to add a waiting period for pre-existing conditions, and how much to charge you.
+Medical underwriting is a process that an insurance company uses to decide, based on your medical history, whether or not to issue an insurance policy.

 How do I apply?